Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 $ cd ..  # cd to the parent `mnist` directory where we'll be working
 ```

 Once you've done that, deploy a ML Lambda serving platform.
+This is essentially a service that will manage and run your models.

 ```sh
 $ helm repo add hydro-serving https://hydrospheredata.github.io/hydro-serving-helm/